peteroupc/peteroupc.github.io/colorgen.md

 - the `SRGBToLuv`, `SRGBFromLuv`, `SRGBToLuvD50`, `SRGBFromLuvD50`, `XYZToLuv`, and `LuvToXYZ` methods perform conversions involving CIELUV colors analogously to the similarly named methods for [**CIELAB**](#CIELAB), and
 - the `LuvToSaturation` method finds the [**_saturation_**](https://en.wikipedia.org/wiki/Colorfulness) (_s_<sub>uv</sub>) of a CIELUV color.

+`SRGBToLuv` and `SRGBFromLuv` are approximate conversions because the values in the pseudocode are rounded off to a limited number of decimal places.

 &nbsp;

     METHOD XYZToLuv(xyz, wpoint)